hasura/ddn-docs/README.md

 ### Contributing

-**Until 21 July 👇**
+**Until 4 August 👇**

 This is the Wild West.
 You can commit directly to `main` and push to `origin`.
 No PRs required.
 Why are we doing this?
 Speed.
 We want to get as much content in as quickly as possible without a docs' review blocking this work.
-Starting on 21 July, we'll disable direct commits to `main` and require PRs.
+Starting on 4 August, we'll disable direct commits to `main` and require PRs.
 On this date we'll begin reshaping and cleaning up existing content; if there's more that needs to be added after that date, you'll have to open a PR.

 **NB: PLEASE, before committing, test the build and ensure your changes don't break the site.**